yan-man/virtual-power-plant/README.md

 - The real time energy price was hardcoded to simplify the transaction process.
 Ideally, it would be connected to an outside Oracle to report the actual, fluctuating real time energy rate.

 - The actual energy transaction was simplified.
-Whereas in reality, a separate contract might have to be implemented to manage energy transactions between the grid and outside suppliers, in this DApp energy was assumed to be traded instantaneously and available immediately.
+Whereas in reality, a separate contract might have to be implemented to manage energy transactions between the grid and outside suppliers, in this dApp energy was assumed to be traded instantaneously and available immediately.

 - Batteries were assumed to have charged instantaneously, with minimal restrictions on battery performance.
 In reality, charge frequency and other factors would add vastly more constraints.

 - Decisions on whether to purchase or sell energy were based on a simple threshold.
 If energy prices are expensive (ie greater than the battery's price threshold), sell energy to the grid to make a profit.
 Otherwise purchase energy to charge the battery.

-#### Relevant Contract Functions:
+#### **Relevant Contract Functions**

-##### 1) VirtualPowerPlant.sol
+#### 1) `VirtualPowerPlant.sol`

 - `isAdmin`: check address is an admin user
 - `setAdmin`: set admin to active or inactive